calugj/platoon-cps/src/report/platoon.typ

 A possible countermeasure proposed by the authors requires very simple modifications.

-The leader needs to be equipped with a pseudo-random number generator, that samples from a gaussian distribution with mean $0$ and variance in the order of $10^(-5)$.
+The leader needs to be equipped with a pseudo-random number generator, that samples from a Gaussian distribution with mean $0$ and variance in the order of $10^(-5)$.
 This assumes again that the leader is always legitimate and generates random numbers according the distribution.

 These random generated noises will be added to the input acceleration given by the profile: